Best Neighborhoods in Brooklyn to Live In 2025

 Kensington

 And while it’s a mostly residential area, you don’t have to go too far to find some great eats.
-In fact, there’s tons of great food located around the area especially if you venture on Cortelyou Road, which is chock full of excellent restaurants such as The Farm on Adderly and Sycamore.
-If you travel just a bit further north to Flatbush, you can also partake in some delicious West Indian food such as chicken or even goat curry chicken.
+In fact, there are tons of great food located around the area, especially if you venture on Cortelyou Road, which is chock full of excellent restaurants such as The Farm on Adderly and Sycamore.
+If you travel just a bit further north to Flatbush, you can also partake in some delicious West Indian food, such as chicken or even goat curry.

 Kensington also offers a great school system with four public primary schools and three middle schools.
 While there aren’t any local public high schools, there are nearby ones in Park Slope, Windsor Terrace, and Flatbush.
 In addition to schools, the area also has a large public library that offers plenty of activities and, of course, books for everyone in the family.